Cathedral School is an accredited Catholic School by the Western Catholic Education Association.

 All students, PK-8, receive instruction from a specialist in Spanish, Physical Education, Art, Library, and Music.
 Technology is integrated into classroom instruction.

 A hot lunch entree is available for purchase Mondays and Fridays.
 A sack lunch option is available for purchase through an outside vendor, My Lunchbox, on Tuesdays, Wednesdays, and Thursdays.
 Milk is included with the purchase of hot lunch and is also available for sack lunch students five days a week with the purchase of a milk card.
-Use the button below to prepay or visit the school office.

 Service and Community